Prep Your Pet for Back-to-School

 Involve the Kids

 Homework, sports, clubs, etc.—kids maintain busy schedules during the school year.
 Find little pockets of time to encourage your children to interact with your pets.
-If it’s age-appropriate and fits with your family’s schedule, consider assigning your kids the “chore” of playing with your pet for a few minutes after school.
+If it’s age-appropriate and fits with your family’s schedule, consider assigning your kids the “chore” of playing with your pet or giving them treats for a few minutes after school.
 Your pet will look forward to the fun while your kids blow off some after-school steam.
 If you have calm or older pets, they can serve as homework helpers, keeping the kids company from a cozy bed in the corner of the homework space.

 Aim for a daily walk with your dog.
 During the school year, especially in the frantic fall, it’s easy to neglect that simple chore.
 Not only will the daily exercise help keep your dog calm, an evening stroll with the whole family solidifies the family bond, too.
 If you can’t squeeze in an after-dinner walk because of homework or other chores, you can finagle a few minutes by walking your dog along with your kids to and from the bus stop.